StudySmarter - The all-in-one study app.

 An example of a descriptive cross-sectional study is a study examining the prevalence of developmental disabilities in boys in the UK.

-An example of an analytic cross-sectional study is an investigation of the side effects of interventions in men at various stages of cancer, and have been receiving cancer treatment for three months.
+An example of an analytic cross-sectional study is an investigation of the side effects of interventions in men at various stages of cancer who have been receiving cancer treatment for three months.

 The fact that different participants are used each time is important.
-If the same participants are used, it is a longitudinal study and not a cross-sectional study.
+If the same participants are used, it is a longitudinal study, not a cross-sectional one.

 An example of a serial cross-sectional study is measuring the prevalence rate of mental illness at different time points.

-This research is useful because it reveals there may be an increase in risk factors in today’s society that increase the incidence of mental illness or that awareness of mental health has now increased.
-Researchers can determine this trend exists using cross-sectional studies, but they cannot conclude the cause.
+Serial cross-sectional research is useful because it reveals there may be an increase in risk factors in today’s society that increase the incidence of mental illness or that awareness of mental health has now increased.
+Researchers can determine whether this trend exists but cannot conclude the cause.

 The cross-sectional research advantages are: